biopragmatics/biomappings/README.md

 ### Locally

-1. Fork the repository at https://github.com/biomappings/biomappings, clone locally, and make a new branch
+1. Fork the repository at https://github.com/biomappings/biomappings, clone locally, and make a new branch (see below)
-2. Edit one or more of the resource files (mappings.tsv, incorrect.tsv, predictions.tsv)
+2. Edit one or more of the resource files (`mappings.tsv`, `incorrect.tsv`, `predictions.tsv`)
 3. Commit to your branch, push, and create a pull request back to the upstream repository.

 ### 🌐 Web Curation Interface